ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 ![law-of-space](assets/images/016_law_of_space_through_colour.png)

 ### Law of Contrast
 Areas are divided through contrast.
 The pretty dark sea stands out from the beach.
 The light cloud stands out from the sky.
-The dark sea seperates the beach and the sky.
+The dark sea separates the beach and the sky.

 ![law_of_contrast](./assets/images/017_law_of_contrast.png)
 ![law_of_contrast](./assets/images/018_law_of_contrast.png)